 Yes, I know, you're sure it's not the battery and you're sure you're charged up, but let's make double-triple sure.
 Maybe something caused your battery to drain faster than you expected, or maybe your charger or cable wasn't working, so it's worth checking.

-Grab your Lightning or 30-pin Dock connector — preferably a different one than you used before — plug into an outlet or USB port, and leave it for at least an hour.
+Grab your Lightning connector (or USB-C cable, for an iPad Air or iPad Pro) — preferably a different one than you used before — plug into an outlet or USB port, and leave it for at least an hour.
 If that works — if it boots up and starts working — great.
 If not, keep going!

 2. Hard reset